GSA/https/pages/hsts.md

 Generally, you want to set a custom HTTP header for `Strict-Transport-Security` with the value `max-age=31536000; includeSubDomains; preload` (or some variant).

-Here are some links to do that with other less common web servers:
+Here are some links to do that with other web servers:

 * [Caddy](https://caddyserver.com/docs/header)
 * [Haproxy](http://www.haproxy.com/doc/aloha/7.0/haproxy/http_rewriting.html#set-a-header-in-the-response)